 - Vegan and Gluten-Free

-- Under 10 minutes to pull together start to finish
+- It takes under 10 minutes to pull together

 - Avocado and walnuts provide healthy fats